 #3 The masterful soundtrack

-While I much enjoy Panty & Stocking myself, I have to admit that the soundtrack is way better than it has any right to be considering the show attached to it.
+While I much enjoy Panty & Stocking, I have to admit that the soundtrack is way better than it has any right to be considering the show attached to it.
 The first episode had me doubting whether to keep watching, until the ED “Fallen Angel” kicked in and I was stunned at how good it was.

 #4 Diverse humor

 In many ways, Panty & Stocking is not entirely unlike the infamous dub for Ghost Stories.
 It has dark humor that isn’t afraid to mess with good taste and it has the confidence and quality to do so without seeming cheap.
-Mixed in with this dark comedy, however, is also a fascination with sex and bodily fluids, which may turn away many that aren’t used to anime being outright vulgar or disgusting.
+Mixed in with this dark comedy, however, is also a fascination with sex and bodily fluids, which may turn away many that aren’t used to anime being so outright gross.
 If the poop monster from episode 1 bothered you, then you honestly may want to drop the show because it will address S&M, inflation, vore, and incest on more than one occasion.

-#5 double the storylines
+#5 Well-paced storylines

 While the show technically has 13 episodes, each one is actually split up between two mini-stories.
 This allows Panty & Stocking to cover a lot more content and it also that means gags like the zombie infestation storyline or the Transformers parody don’t go on for a full 22 minutes.

 Towards the end of the anime, it changes course to make the last few episodes more straightforward and (relatively) serious, instead of standalone villain-of-the-week plots with comedic solutions.
 While it doesn’t make the story suddenly feel important, the anime did succeed in making the characters fun enough that this change of pace works out well.
 The finale is big, bombastic, everything you could ask for, with a few nice twists on top.